coder-clan/whistle-parent/README.md

 org.coderclan.whistle.WhistleConfiguration.cloudStreamSupplier</code> to read events from a BlockingQueue and send them to MQ.

-EventService, which is provided by the Whistle, its publishEvent() method will put the event into the BlockingQueue directly if there is no Database Transaction (@Transactional), or it will persist the event into the database and use TransactionalEventHandler to handle the event if Transaction is active.
-The TransactionalEventHandler will put the event into LocalThreadStorage, and register a callback ( via TransactionSynchronization) to listen to the Commit event of current Transaction.
-When the transaction commits, The callback will be fired, it will get events from the LocalThreadStorage and put it into the BlockingQueue.
+<code>EventService</code>, which is provided by the Whistle, its <code>publishEvent()</code> method will put the event into the BlockingQueue
+directly if there is no Database Transaction (@Transactional), or it will persist the event into the database and use
+<code>TransactionalEventHandler</code> to handle the event if Transaction is active.
+The <code>TransactionalEventHandler</code> will put the event
+into ThreadLocal, and register a callback ( via <code>TransactionSynchronization</code>) to listen to the commit event of current Transaction.
+When the transaction commits, The callback will be fired, it will get events from the ThreadLocal and put it into the BlockingQueue.

-FailedEventRetrier will periodically retrieve unconfirmed events from Database and re-put them into the BlockingQueue.
+<code>FailedEventRetrier</code> will periodically retrieve unconfirmed events from Database and re-put them into the BlockingQueue.

-For consuming, the Whistle will find all Spring Beans which are instances of EventConsumer, wraps them by ConsumerWrapper, and registers these ConsumerWrappers to Spring as Spring Beans.
-The Spring Cloud Stream will use these ConsumerWrapper Beans to consume events from MQ.
+For consuming, the Whistle will find all Spring Beans which are instances of <code>EventConsumer</code>, wraps them by
+<code>ConsumerWrapper</code>, and registers these ConsumerWrappers to Spring as Spring Beans.
+The Spring Cloud Stream will use these
+<code>ConsumerWrapper</code> Beans to consume events from MQ.

 ## How to use Whistle.

 The module whistle-example-producer demonstrates how to use the Whistle as a producer to publish events.
 The module whistle-example-consumer is a demo for the consumer.

-Install a rabbitMQ on local machine with default configuration, whistle-example-producer and whistle-example-consumer could be started as normal spring boot projects. (java -jar whistle-example-producer-1.0.0-SNAPSHOT.jar)
+Install the RabbitMQ on local machine with default configuration, and then whistle-example-producer and whistle-example-consumer could be started as normal spring boot projects. (java -jar whistle-example-producer-1.0.0-SNAPSHOT.jar)

 ### Producer